karimifarzam/karimifarzam.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi I'm Farzam.
-I'm in my third year at Harvard Law School and I'm cross registered in Machine learning and programming classes at MIT.
-I'm driven by unending curiosity.
-Right now I'm particularly interested in AI/ML, law, economics, blockchain, politics, philosophy, and altruism to name a few subjects.
-Here's my [LinkedIn](https://www.linkedin.com/in/farzamkarimi) for more information.
+hi i'm farzam. i'm in my third year at harvard law school and i'm cross registered in machine learning and programming classes at the Massachusetts Institute of Technology.
+I'm driven by curiosity, a love for problem solving, and a dedication to making the world a better place.
+I have a wide variety of interests such as Artificial Intelligence/Machine Learning, Law, Economics, Blockchain, Politics, Philosophy, and altruism to name a few.
+I'm particularly focused

 Follow this site for updates on my life and posts on topics I'm thinking about.
 Also feel free to reach out to me if you'd like to chat about something you're passionate about.